Efficient excitation-transfer across fully connected networks via local-energy optimization: Introduction

 Our work systematically explores the interplay between optimal transport and different instances of dephasing noise affecting the system's coherence.
 More specifically, we focus on the model introduced in Ref.~\cite{Caruso:2009} to describe the FMO complex, where the latter is represented by a $N=7$-site fully connected network (FCN), i.e, a network where each site is connected to any other one.
 We find the optimal distribution of local on-site energies resulting in the best population transfer -- constrained by the interaction strengths as gathered from experiments~\cite{Adolphs:2006} -- under different dephasing conditions.

+Focusing on the local energies without changing the interaction strengths greatly simplifies both the numerical optimization and practical implementation of the resulting network.
+Furthermore, in similar systems, there is evidence that the excitation transport efficiency is more susceptible to changes to the site energies than to the connection strengths~\cite{PhysRevResearch.3.L032001}.
 We also assess how robust the transfer performance is against changes in the network configuration.
 In particular, for fixed $N$, we perform arbitrary changes in the network connectivity, and also change the initial site, where the excitation is initially injected, or the final site where the excitation is extracted from the network (the so-called sink).
 In all these cases we find that the presence of even a moderate local dephasing noise makes the transport properties quite robust against arbitrary change in the network properties.

 We then go beyond the prescriptions imposed by experimental data and perform the optimization step by choosing random (albeit fixed) coupling strengths.
 This is consistent with the aim of this work that, as we should indeed stress, is not about ascertaining how effective the FCN representation of Ref.~\cite{Caruso:2009} is at correctly reproducing the FMO phenomenology.
 Rather, we would like to address the potential to improve transport performances in a given network, whose architecture is well justified by experimental evidence, by exploiting its quantum features.